petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 ### Git 1192d51: Direct3D fullscreen mode

 Create a configuration that uses fullscreen mode.
 Verify that an emulation session can be started both for DirectDraw, as well as for Direct3D graphics modes.

+### Git bc944c4: DirectDraw window position calculations in RetroPlatform mode

+Configure a RetroPlatform host, version 10.2.2 or newer to use the DirectDraw graphics driver in WinFellow.
+Start any emulation session from a RetroPlatform host and move the window over the screen.
+Ensure that the position of the emulation window is moving and no graphical artifacts occur.